 Then I’d wholeheartedly recommend 90 Day Korean to help you study Korean wherever you are in the world.
-Their great courses are tailored to your language learning needs, whatever your level.
+Their great courses are tailored to language learning needs at any level.

 Featuring weekly lessons, exciting challenges, native-Korean proofreading, email support, regular tests, and lots, lots more.
 You’ll master essential Korean language in no time and make lots of Korean friends.

 Start Learning With 90 Day Korean Now

 A Few Funny Signs From Overseas

 I’ve travelled far and wide in my search for a good laugh.
 Here are a few extra signs that I’ve snapped along the way.

 38: What A Happy Mistake

 This sign is for a children’s clothes shop in Japan.
 I hope the kids are very young and don’t understand that their parents think of them as ‘happy mistakes’…